jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 <img src="/assets/dl/sigmoid2.png" style="border:none;width:80%">
 </div>

 The derivative of a sigmoid function behaves like a gate to the loss signal.
 If the input is > 5 or <-5, it blocks most of the loss signal to propagate backwards.
 So, nodes on its left side layers learn little.

+The deeper the networks, the more non-linearity and it makes gradient-based methods less efficient. (each layer composes more non-linearity on top of the previous ones)

 In addition, the chain rule in the gradient descent has a multiplication effect.
 If we multiple numbers smaller than one, it diminishes quickly.
 On the contrary, if we multiple numbers greater than one, it explodes.